jiaqi54/HEPRS/README.md

 To run HEPRS on this example dataset, use:

-`go run main.go example/genotype_10kSNP_50individual.csv beta_10kSNP_phenotype0.csv phenotype0 1 1 50`
+`go run main.go -pq example/genotype_10kSNP_50individual.csv beta_10kSNP_phenotype0.csv phenotype0 1 0 50`

 The above command does the following:

 * Encrypt the genotype matrix.
 * Encrypt the PRS model (betas).
 * Calculate PRS using using homomorphic encryption.
-* Decrupt the output and save as a plaintext csv file.
+* Decrypt the output and save as a plaintext csv file.

 This process is expected to take less than a minute on a personal laptop.